Ramandeepmehra/portfolio/index.md

 Developed Mr.HelpMate AI, a generative search system designed to efficiently answer questions about a specific policy document.
 The system uses NLP and machine learning to provide concise and informative answers directly extracted from the document.

-**Data Preparation:** Loaded and processed the policy document, chunked the text, and created embeddings for each chunk.
-**Embedding and Indexing:** Used ChromaDB to store and retrieve embeddings efficiently.
-**Query Processing:** Embedded user queries and performed similarity searches against the indexed document chunks.
-Implemented re-ranking using a cross-encoder model.
+**Data Preparation:** Loaded and processed the policy document, chunked the text, and created embeddings for each chunk./ **Embedding and Indexing:** Used ChromaDB to store and retrieve embeddings efficiently./ **Query Processing:** Embedded user queries and performed similarity searches against the indexed document chunks.
+Implemented re-ranking using a cross-encoder model./
-**Answer Generation:** Integrated the OpenAI API (GPT-4) to generate concise answers from the top retrieved document chunks using prompt engineering.
+**Answer Generation:** Integrated the OpenAI API (GPT-4) to generate concise answers from the top retrieved document chunks using prompt engineering./

 This project demonstrates my skills in natural language processing, information retrieval, large language model integration, and system design.